ModelInference/dinv/README.md

 `dinv -l *Encoded.txt *Log.txt`

-#### Merging output

-**TODO: What's the difference between merging logs and merging output??
-This section name is too vague.**
+#### Detecting Invariant ( Step 5 )
 The output of the logmerger is a set of dtrace files.
-The dtrace files have names corresponding to where the values they track have been extracted from.
+The dtrace files have names corresponding to the program points where the values they track have been extracted from.
 An individual point has a name of the form

 `point` = `_hostid_packageName_FileName_lineNumber`